AmarPotki/DocumentCenter/src/webparts/searchInput/README.md

 ### How-to

   * in your web browser navigate to the page you want to add this web part
-  * add the Search Input web part from
+  * add the Search Input web part
   * in the configuration enter the **Placeholder** that you want to be search input's Placeholder.

 ## Features